alexlambson/python-dict-dots/README.md

     data = haystack[needle][nested_needle]
 ```

-or some kind of loop that searches nested dicts
+or some kind of loop that searches nested dicts, or lists

 [Query Language wishlist](docs/ddql.md)